AllanLps/AllanLps/README.md

 I am committed to enhancing my skills in crafting responsive interfaces and utilizing modern frameworks such as React and Vue.js.
 Additionally, I stay updated with the best practices in usability and design to deliver exceptional digital experiences.

-👩‍💻 - Certified AWS Cloud Practitioner and Front-End Developer.
+👩‍💻 - Certified AWS Cloud Practitioner and FullStack Developer.

 ## 📩 CONTACT: